When I Am King

 When I Am King is a wordless infinite canvas webcomic by Swiss artist demian5 about an Egyptian king's travels through a desert.
-It has an unusual visual style that makes heavy use of oranges and reds, uses arrows to emphasize horizontal movement, and has occasional GIF animation.
+It has a characteristic design that makes heavy use of oranges and reds, uses arrows to emphasize horizontal movement, and has occasional GIF animation.

 Plot

 The king of Egypt wakes up, dresses himself in a royal towel and goes for a stroll, but a camel eats his towel.
 The naked king then returns to the palace but is stopped at the entrance by his two palace guards who don't recognize him, and he leaves when they throw away his crown.
-As the naked king is mocked by two woman and a group of children, the camel has fallen in love with the king and chases after him.
+As the naked king is mocked by two women and a group of children, the camel has fallen in love with the king and chases after him.
 The king eventually makes his way to a shop, but he does not have enough money to buy underwear and buys a cigarette instead.
 After a brief fight with the group of children, the camel rescues the king by eating one of them.
 Meanwhile, the two women have a threesome with one of the guards in a giant flowerbed.

 Darkness falls as the camel carries the unconscious king to safety, where they make peace.
-After some cactus-induced hallucinations visualized with 3D computer graphics, the king finds his crown back.
+After some cactus-induced hallucinations visualized with 3D computer graphics, the king retrieves his crown.
 The characters all go to sleep and dream about the events of the day.
 The next morning, the king retrieves the contents of the camel's intestines, including his royal towel, and goes back to his palace, where he takes a flower from the guard standing duty.
 The guard and camel then get together.
 The two women try to have a second threesome with the same guard as before, but are killed by giant bees while in the flowerbed.